AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 | STAPS | Unsound | 77.05% | 0.72% | 64.21% |
 | MTL-IBP | Unsound | 78.82% | 0.62% | 64.41% |

-All four unsound objectives improve both natural accuracy and MN-BaB-certified accuracy over the two sound objectives in this matched setting.
+In this matched setting, all four unsound objectives improve both natural accuracy and MN-BaB-certified accuracy over the two sound objectives.
 CROWN-IBP is the strongest sound row on both measures.
 Relative to CROWN-IBP, the changes in natural and MN-BaB-certified accuracy are:

 - **SABR:** $+10.26$ and $+6.50$ percentage points.
 - **TAPS:** $+6.84$ and $+4.16$ percentage points.
 - **STAPS:** $+9.45$ and $+7.10$ percentage points.
 - **MTL-IBP:** $+11.22$ and $+7.30$ percentage points.

-The IBP-certified column reveals another part of the story.
+The IBP-certified column reveals another part of the comparison.
 IBP proves
 $54.22\%$ of the IBP-trained model robust, while it proves only $0.72\%$ of the STAPS model and $0.62\%$ of the MTL-IBP model robust.
 MN-BaB raises those last two certified accuracies to $64.21\%$ and $64.41\%$.
-The models stay fixed across the two certification columns.
+The models stay fixed across the two certification columns, so the change comes from using a different verifier.
 MN-BaB proves much more of their robustness than IBP.

-## Takeaway
+## Train with a useful signal, certify with a sound verifier

 Robust training ideally minimizes the exact worst-case loss.
 Attacks supply a lower estimate by searching for hard inputs.
 Sound bound propagation supplies